 Carrying his love of writing into college, Michael chose a Creative Writing specialization at Rowan University to augment his Communications (Radio/TV/Film) degree.
 It was in his creative writing classes that he first delved seriously into poetry, culminating in the publication of five of his poems in the school’s literary journal, Avant.
 Michael also wrote a one-act play that was one of five chosen to be performed by his class, and he continued to hone his prose craft via short stories.
 For his film class he wrote and directed a short film called Fast Food that was featured in the school’s In the Can film festival, a rare honor for a first-year student film.
 During his time at Rowan he also studied the craft of screenwriting, eventually completing an original, feature-length screenplay.

-After graduation Michael worked as a Creative Services Producer for WMGM-TV 40 for two years before moving into the editorial field, and ultimately the IT industry, where he currently works as a web designer for Educational Testing Services.
+After graduation Michael worked as a Creative Services Producer for WMGM-TV 40 for two years before moving into the editorial field, and ultimately the IT industry, where he currently works as a Front-End Developer for Educational Testing Service.
 During this time he began to put to paper (and to computer screen) the novel that had been germinating in his head for several years, Life’s Blood, which eventually became The Eyes of Mictlan, his first published novel .

-In his spare time, when not feeding his television addiction, Michael is an avid traveler and photographer who blogs about his experiences at rappastudios.wordpress.com.
+In his spare time, when not feeding his television addiction, Michael is an avid traveler and photographer.
 He also enjoys tennis, cooking, and a good game of chess.
-He lives in New Jersey with his wife Jen.
+He lives in New Jersey with his wife Jen and dog Ollie.